-Covers new approaches to language learning that view the activities of translation and interpreting as a tool for the development of communicative ability and mediation skills.
+Covers new language learning approaches that view translation and interpreting as a tool for developing communicative ability and mediation skills.
 The informative content and the type of texts in the course will be related to different real-world communication situations but, unlike the Translation I course, within more specialized areas of the language.
 (Prerequisite: SLL 130 or high level of Spanish)